Octobay/docs/README.md

 # Overview

-OctoBay is a decentralized bounty platform, with governance and promotional features, using the following technologies:
+OctoBay is a decentralized bounty platform with promotional features, using the following technologies:

 - Smart Contract and Token
 - Chainlink Oracles